asmaanouali/multi-tenant-app/README.md

-# Multi-Tenant SaaS Platform
+# Multi-Tenant Platform

-A full-stack multi-tenant SaaS application with event management, catalog, and organization features.
+A full-stack multi-tenant application with event management, catalog, and organization features.
 Built with Node.js, Express, Prisma, and React.

 ## 🏗️ Project Structure